IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 If you are using RHEL/CentOS 7 in combination with R 3.5, download :download:`rapache-1.2.9_R-3.5.x86_64.rpm <../_static/installation/files/home/rpmbuild/rpmbuild/RPMS/x86_64/rapache-1.2.9_R-3.5.x86_64.rpm>` and install it with::

        	yum install rapache-1.2.9_R-3.5.x86_64.rpm

+**Please note:**
+The rpms above cannot be *guaranteed* to work on your system.
+You may have a collection of system libraries installed on your system that will create a version conflict.
+If that's the case, or if you are trying to install on an operating system that's listed above, do not despair: simply build rApache from `source
+<http://rapache.net/downloads.html>`_ . **Make sure** to build with
+the R that's the same version you are planning on using.

 d.
 Install the build environment for R:
 ---------------------------------------